 1. Verona Opera Season

 There’s plenty of opportunity to catch one of the most prestigious music festivals in the country, with Verona Opera Season running all the way from late June until late August every year.
 Dating back almost a century, this larger-than-life display of opera is renowned for its extravagant productions.
 Visitors can expect grand shows with a cast of hundreds and impressive special effects, all playing out within an ancient open-air amphitheatre.
 Whether you are a seasoned opera fan or a complete newbie to the art form, the offerings during Verona Opera Season cannot fail to impress!
 As the backdrop of Romeo and Juliet, this romantic destination is an enchanting place to visit and easy to get to through one of Verona’s several train stations.
+Padua, Vicenza, Venice and Milan are less than two hours away on Frecciarossa trains, where you can enjoy free WiFi, large leather armchairs, plenty of legroom and space for luggage and a welcome service with complimentary snacks and drinks in all classes, except for the Standard Class.

 2. Venice International Film Festival